SeoulSKY/ytnoti/docs/index.rst

 `PubSubHubbub <https://developers.google.com/youtube/v3/guides/push_notifications>`_ to receive push notifications, so you can receive notifications in real-time without constantly polling the YouTube API.

-In addition, this method doesn't require any API key, so you can use this library **without any quota limit**.
+In addition, this method doesn't require any API key for YouTube Data API, so you can use this library **without any quota limit**.

 💻 Installation
 ------------------